METIS-MICOR/rad_ecg/README.md

 Before running the extraction script, adjust/amend the config.json in the root of this folder to your runtime requirements.

-- Do you want to plot the fourier transforms when a signal is lost?
+1. Do you want to plot the fourier transforms when a signal is lost?
-  - "plot_fft":false,
+  - "plot_fft":false
-- Do you want to plot errors as they occur in extraction
+2. Do you want to plot errors as they occur in extraction
   - "plot_errors":false
-- In Hz.
-What sampling frequency was used with the data
+3. What sampling frequency was used with the data (Hz)
   - "samp_freq:170
-- Do you want to display the terminal dashboard during extraction
+4. Do you want to display the terminal dashboard during extraction
-  - "live_term":false,
+  - "live_term":false
-- Is this porcine data?
+5. Is this porcine data?
-  - "porcine":false,
+  - "porcine":false
-- Provide data path
+6. Provide data path
   - "data_path"  :"/src/pathtoyourdata/onyourmachine"

 To run the extraction program, run the command